 - Kouign Amann: How can I explain the pastry perfection that is a kouign amann?
 Imagine buttery, sugary, flaky wheels of croissant-sugar-butter-heaven with a soft, custardy center and a crunchy caramelized exterior.
 Are you drooling yet?
 Try a slice at Pâtisserie Au Kouign Amann.
 Just be sure to arrive before noon or they’ll probably be sold out!

 One of our favorite ways to experience a city is by taking a guided tour.
 You’ll learn about history and local culture, find secret spots you’d never discover on your own, and get to see the city all at the same time.

 We make it a point to take a guided tour or two whenever we visit a new city!
 Here are our recommendations for tours in Montreal.

 We love taking food tours because we love to eat and we love to learn!
 So why not do it at the same time?
 Food tours offer a historical walking tour of the city while eating at the same time.
 We call that “efficiency.”
 Plus, it will really help you check thing off your “must-eat” list.

 It should come as no surprise during our winter trip to Montreal, we chose to take a food tour of Montreal – and here are a few that we’ll be doing on our next trip:

-- Old Montreal Food Tour: This 2.5 hour walking tour goes throughout Old Montreal and covers all the major sites, diving deep into Montreal’s French culinary heritage while tasting treats like smoked meat, pâtés, and macarons!
+- Old Montreal Food Tour: This 3.5 hour walking tour goes throughout Little Italy and Mile End and covers all the major sites, diving deep into Montreal’s French culinary heritage while tasting treats like smoked meat, pâtés, and macarons!

 - Montreal Jewish Food Tour: Montreal is the birthplace of many of the world’s most famous Jewish foods!
 Ahem: bagels?!
 Smoked meats?!?
 You’ll try them all on this tour, and learn about Montreal Jewish history as well.